 |

-The Dragon Who Wished to fly The story follows Ignis, a young dragon who suffers from an unusual ailment: despite being a dragon, he cannot fly, much to his embarrassment and the scorn of his peers.
+The story follows Ignis, a young dragon who suffers from an unusual ailment: despite being a dragon, he cannot fly, much to his embarrassment and the scorn of his peers.
 Driven by his longing for the clouds, Ignis undertakes a series of comical and desperate attempts to take flight, ranging from jumping off cliffs to tying himself to hot air currents.
 Ultimately, he finds a unique solution that allows him to experience the joy of the skies, proving that there is more than one way to achieve a lifelong wish. |

 |